 As beneficiaries of this precious truth, we honor the rich cultural heritage of our forefathers and foremothers not only when we prepare the same meals which their hands prepared, or when we dance the same steps as those before us danced, but when we imitate their loving example of Diakonia every time we too come together, roll up our sleeves, stretch out our hands, and make an offering from that which the Lord has so richly blessed us with.

 We enthusiastically invite every dance program to share the impact their own Diakonia project has had on their surrounding community.

 There are two easy steps to tell us about your Diakonia Project:

-- Submit a short description of your group’s Diakonia project along with 2-4 group photographs from the activity (in standard camera/phone JPG FORMAT ONLY).
+- Write a short description of your group’s Diakonia project along with 2-4 group photographs from the activity (in standard camera/phone JPG FORMAT ONLY).
 Feel free to submit more than one!

-- Submit all the information to email@example.com and firstname.lastname@example.org NO LATER THAN TBD.
+- Submit your description + photos to email@example.com and firstname.lastname@example.org NO LATER THEN Friday December 1, 2017.